ga-curriculum/ml-workflow-and-best-practices/microlesson-01/README.md

   <span class="subhead">  </span>
 </h1>

+**Learning objective:**

-**Learning objective:** By the end of this lesson, students will be able to tktk
+By the end of this lesson, participants will be able to:

+1. Understand the concept and significance of the ML workflow.
+2. Articulate ML problems and align them with specific objectives.
+3. Understand how participants can apply data collection, preprocessing, and exploratory analysis techniques.
+4. Understand how participants can evaluate models using train-test splits and cross-validation.

 # Introduction to Machine Learning Workflow